nchristiny/nchristiny.github.io/projects/index.md

 ### Select Projects

 ### <em>Chord Explorer</em>
 Final group project for Dev Bootcamp, completed during 8 days in November 2015.
-Ruby on Rails single page desktop web app hosted on Heroku: <a href="http://chord-explorer.com/">chord-explorer.com</a>.</p>
+Ruby on Rails single page desktop web app hosted on Heroku: <a href="http://chord-explorer.com/">chord-explorer.com</a>.

 ### <em>Catstream</em>
 Lightweight Sinatra app using Instagram Ruby gem and Instagram API.
 Hosted on Heroku at: <a href="http://catstream.herokuapp.com">catstream</a>.
-Completed for the "Build Something Beautiful &amp; Meaningful" challenge at Dev Bootcamp.</p>
+Completed for the "Build Something Beautiful &amp; Meaningful" challenge at Dev Bootcamp.

 ### <em>Gaming: The System</em>
 Client group project created during Phase 3 of Dev Bootcamp.
 Rails web app using REST conventions and CRUD functionality.
 Built observing <a href="http://12factor.net/">the 12-factor app</a> methodology.
 Source code located: <a href="https://github.com/adierker/gaming-the-system">here</a>.